jamesAlhassan/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 4th argument should be the x attribute
 5th argument should be the y attribute
 This type of argument is called a “no-keyword argument” - Argument order is super important.

+Update the class Rectangle by updating the public method def update(self, *args): by changing the prototype to update(self, *args, **kwargs) that assigns a key/value argument to attributes:

+**kwargs can be thought of as a double pointer to a dictionary: key/value As Python doesn’t have pointers, **kwargs is not literally a double pointer – describing it as such is just a way of explaining its behavior in terms you’re already familiar with
+**kwargs must be skipped if *args exists and is not empty Each key in this dictionary represents an attribute to the instance This type of argument is called a “key-worded argument”.
+Argument order is not important.